Ultimate Champaign Real Estate Investing Guide for 2026

 Employment Base Diversity

-Having numerous employers in the locality makes the economy not as unpredictable.
-When the area’s working individuals, who are your renters, are spread out across a diverse combination of employers, you can’t lose all all tenants at the same time (and your property’s value), if a major employer in town goes bankrupt.
+A diversified employment base is what a wise long-term rental property owner will search for.
+When the area's workers, who are your renters, are spread out across a varied combination of businesses, you cannot lose all of your renters at the same time (as well as your property's market worth), if a significant company in the area goes bankrupt.

 Unemployment Rate